WE BRING YOUR DESIGN TO LIFE. GET A QUOTE TODAY! 800-555-1778

 With packaging inserts and partitions, makes great kit boxes

-Tuck top lids available in straight or reverse styles
+Tuck top lids in straight tuck end (STE) or reverse tuck end (RTE) styles

-Choice of closing panel locks: friction or slit locks
+Choice of closing panel locks: friction locks or slit locks

 Half-moon thumb tabs for easier opening and re-closing